 - Learn about networking in AWS and Amazon Virtual Private Cloud

 - Get a comprehensive understanding of AWS databases and learn how to create your own RDS database

 - Understand how Identity and Access Management can be used to handle security in AWS cloud environments

 This learning path is designed for anyone interested in taking the first step on their journey into the world of Amazon Web Services.

-To get the most from this training path, make sure you are already familiar with the basics of Cloud Computing, in particular infrastructure as a service (IAAS), as well as Microsoft and Linux essentials, including DNS and DHCP, networking essentials, virtualization and storage.
+To get the most from this learning path, make sure you are already familiar with the basics of cloud computing, in particular, infrastructure as a service (IAAS), as well as Microsoft and Linux essentials, including DNS and DHCP, networking essentials, virtualization, and storage.

 - What is AWS Web Services?

 Amazon Web Services (AWS) is a secure cloud platform that offers database storage, content delivery, and compute power to personal and business users.
 Having seen exponential growth in the sector, AWS allows users to build sophisticated applications at a scalable through leveraging AWS cloud products and solutions.